Get

 Small dogs tend to be sensitive to high-frequency sounds because of their small heads and proportionately larger ears.
 They can hear quieter sound levels than humans can.

 But like humans, dogs can suffer ear injuries and hearing loss that can be temporary or permanent, partial or complete.
-Some of the breeds that are susceptible to deafness include the Australian Shepherd, Cocker Spaniel, Dalmatian, German Shepherd, Boston Terrier, West Highland White Terrier, Maltese, Poodle, and Jack Russell Terrier.
+The breeds that are susceptible to inherited deafness include the Australian Shepherd, Cocker Spaniel, Australian Heeler, Bull Terrier, Dalmatian, and Boston Terrier.
+Inherited deafness is often associated with a white or merle coat color.

 In Conclusion